Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Spy.md

   "name": "Cunning Action"
 - "desc": "The spy deals an extra dice: 2d6|avg (2d6) damage when it hits a target\
     \ with a weapon attack and has advantage on the attack roll, or when the target\
-    \ is within 5 feet of an ally of the spy that isn't [[/5.
-Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
+    \ is within 5 feet of an ally of the spy that isn't incapacitated and the spy\
-    \ and the spy doesn't have disadvantage on the attack roll."
+    \ doesn't have disadvantage on the attack roll."
   "name": "Sneak Attack (1/Turn)"
 "actions":
 - "desc": "The spy makes two melee attacks."